Why should you stay scared?

 Nor do i mean the utter terror i feel encountering any kind of spider , except this one:

 Now i don’t want to sound like a self-help touting instagram lifestyle blogging preacher here….
 But ….
 I do genuinely believe it is good to keep yourself scared.

 Can you remember what it felt like to drive for the first time, your first job interview out of school, or buying your first home?
 Or any other lifetime first which scared the hell out of you, but now you feel fine doing these things because they are not unknown anymore.

-When i passed my driving test (When i was 26), within the first few months i was required to drive to Central London in a people carrier with 4 others, a whole load of stock and equipment for a two day shoot with celebrity ambassadors.
+When i passed my driving test (When i was 26), within the first few months i was required to drive to Central London in a people carrier with 4 others, a whole load of stock and equipment for a two day shoot as a Brand ambassador photographer, with celebrity ambassadors.
 I was absolutely bricking it.
 But i am so glad that i was thrown in at the deep end like that – because i know people who have been driving for 10 years and won’t even go on motorway, let alone weave around cyclists in piccadilly circus at rush hour.
 When you have done something once, it’s not scary anymore… so keep pushing out further and further until one day there will be nothing that seems daunting.